For much of the last 20 years, Big Red Barn has been forging it's unique and infectious blend of rhythm & bluegrass at festivals,

 Kevin Brown: Mandolin, Guitar, Vocals

-Kevin holds the spot of "drummer" for the band with his strong chop and rhythmic mandolin style,
+Kevin holds down the groove for the band with his strong chop and rhythmic mandolin style,

 and provides lead vocals on several songs.
 Kevin is also a critically-acclaimed songwriter, and has released three